Loading images

 RE

 At Primrose Hill Primary School we believe it is vital for all our pupils to learn from and understand religion in order to appreciate the world and others around them.
+An effective RE curriculum helps foster good relations between individuals from different cultures and backgrounds This is in keeping with the Equality Act 2010.

 Through the teaching of Religious Education across our school, pupils will broaden their own spiritual and moral dimensions of life, alongside developing their own knowledge of world faiths, beliefs, values and traditions of individuals, societies, communities and cultures.